Skip to main content

 Figures are typical national ranges and vary widely by area and provider.
 Under the FTC Funeral Rule you're entitled to an itemized price list — always confirm prices directly.

-Choose prepaid funeral plan
+Choose Prepaid funeral plan

 Choose a prepaid plan to lock specific arrangements and prices with a funeral home you've chosen.

-Choose final expense insurance
+Choose Final expense insurance

 Choose final expense insurance for portability and cash your family can use however they need.